the drain

 You’d be surprised how often I see this kind of thing.

 Next Stan pulled out a book.
 Amber, mouth open and still in shock at the resurfacing of Tony’s synthetic offering, recognized the well-worn copy of Nietzche’s HUMAN, ALL TOO HUMAN immediately.
 She had purchased the book on the recommendation of some unidentifiably handsome boy.
 He had brought it up one white winter morning while they stood huddled about sharing cigarettes and witty quips in between classes, making her run to her college bookstore straight away to buy it with her student loan voucher.
-For the rest of the year it lived inside her bag so that Amber could diligently pull out the dog-eared copy whenever she felt appropriate.
+For the rest of the year, it lived inside her bag so that Amber could diligently pull out the dog-eared copy whenever it felt appropriate.
 She would open it up with dramatic nonchalance, wrapping the cover around itself and staring intently while pursing her lips over a cup of black coffee (or feeling existentially deep, around a smoke) but never actually reading a word.
 To be honest, Amber had no clue what it was all about, as she hadn’t even gotten past the foreword.

 This time it was Amber’s turn to grunt in reply.

 Stan turned his broad back to Amber and went back to work.
-He paused for second and his arm swirled as if he were noodling a catfish until he pulled out a soaking wet pile of cards and day-glo post-it notes.
+He paused for a second and his arm swirled as if he were noodling a catfish until he pulled out a soaking wet pile of cards and day-glo post-it notes.
 They dropped down with a wet smack onto the growing pile.

 Amber came closer and grabbed a chopstick from the drawer.
 Peering down at Stan’s feet, she began to poke through the accumulation of her life’s chaos.

 At the top of the heap, Amber recognized a note she had once written to herself as an exercise in affirmation, which read, “You are beautiful.”
 But the words had since run soggy in the water and the affirmation was more of a dripping reminder of unachieved confidence than anything else.
-Beneath it, the once thick paper of a greeting card, now nearly transparent, revealed the still recognizable outline of an adorable spunky beagle dancing below a cavalcade of hearts.
-“Snoopy in Love.”
+Beneath it, the once thick paper of a greeting card, now nearly transparent, revealed the still recognizable outline of an adorable spunky beagle dancing below a cavalcade of hearts; “Snoopy in Love.”

 Amber remembered the faded valentine from a boy she hadn’t really liked much.
 When they were six the boy had wanted to play a game of “show and tell” which was of the nature that most parents dread.
-He had demanded Amber go first and the two children bickered back and forth until ultimately it was his hesitation that Amber found most boring and, annoyed by his fear, she indeed went first with a violence that frightened them both.
-Neither had wanted to play with each other much after that but the Valentine had still arrived in her cubby a month later bearing his crooked name in block print.
+He had demanded Amber go first and the two children bickered back and forth until ultimately it was his hesitation that Amber found most boring.
+Annoyed by his fear, she indeed went first with a violence that frightened them both.
+Neither had wanted to play with each other much after that but the valentine had still arrived in her cubby a month later bearing his crooked name in block print.
 Even then, Snoopy’s dance seemed to taunt her as a reminder of her unwelcomed aggression.

 Amber rolled her neck around.
 She was beginning to get tired of the whole process.
 The past can be exhausting.